Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Resident Evil: Apocalypse (2004)

 The darkness has spread all over the world from unholy risings.
 It’s a bleak and hopeless world where every human being is bound to be eaten and become one of them.

-The action sequences and setting are pretty much similar to War Z. If you are looking for some movies like World War Z, you are going to love the second installment of this legendary franchise
+The action sequences and setting are pretty much similar to War Z. If you are looking for some movies like World War Z, you are going to love Resident Evil: Apocalypse.